awsdocs/amazon-sqs-developer-guide/doc_source/working-with-messages.md

 ## Processing Messages in a Timely Manner<a name="processing-messages-timely-manner"></a>

 Setting the visibility timeout depends on how long it takes your application to process and delete a message\.
+For example, if your application requires 10 seconds to process a message and you set the visibility timeout to 15 minutes, you must wait for a relatively long time to attempt to process the message again if the previous processing attempt fails\.
+Alternatively, if your application requires 10 seconds to process a message but you set the visibility timeout to only 2 seconds, a duplicate message is received by another consumer while the original consumer is still working on the message\.

 For example, if your application requires 10 seconds but you set the visibility timeout to 15 minutes, you might have to wait too long to process a message\.
 Alternatively, if your application requires 10 seconds but you set the visibility timeout to 2 seconds, a duplicate might be received by another receiver\.

-To ensure that there is sufficient time to process a message, use one of the following strategies:
+To ensure that there is sufficient time to process messages, use one of the following strategies:

 + If you know \(or can reasonably estimate\) how long it takes to process a message, extend the message's *visibility timeout* to the maximum time it takes to process and delete the message\.
 For more information, see [Configuring the Visibility Timeout](sqs-visibility-timeout.md#configuring-visibility-timeout) and [Changing a Message's Visibility Timeout](sqs-visibility-timeout.md#changing-message-visibility-timeout)\.

-+ If you don't know how long it takes to process a message, specify the initial visibility timeout \(for example, 2 minutes\) and the period of time after which you can check whether the message is processed \(for example, 1 minute\)\.
-If the message isn't processed, extend the visibility timeout \(for example, to 3 minutes\)\.
++ If you don't know how long it takes to process a message, create a *heartbeat* for your consumer process: Specify the initial visibility timeout \(for example, 2 minutes\) and then—as long as your consumer still works on the message—keep extending the visibility timeout by 2 minutes every minute\.

 **Note**
 If you need to extend the visibility timeout for longer than 12 hours, consider using [AWS Step Functions](https://aws.amazon.com/step-functions/)\.